MSahal/FitGenerator/README.md

 # FitGenerator
-It's an eclipse plugin for generating fixtures and tables for FIT framework , for non regression testing .
+It's an eclipse plugin for generating fixtures and tables for FIT framework , for non regression tests .
 Main technologies : java reflection api , codeModel , swing/swt